-Internal decorations Visually inspected.
-The internal walls and ceilings are predominately painted with areas of feature wallpaper and tiling observed.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorations Visually inspected. internal decorations The internal walls and ceilings are predominantly painted with areas of feature wallpaper, tiling and wet wall boarding also observed.
+Cellars None. [ Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the electric meter and consumer unit located within the Hallway cupboard.
-PVC cabling connects to 13amp power outlets.
-Gas None.
+Mains supply with the electric meter located within an external box to the rear elevation and the consumer unit located in the kitchen.
+PVC cabling connects to 13 amp power outlets.
+Gas Accessible parts of the system were visually inspected without Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with the gas meter located within an external box to the rear elevation.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Visible pipework is formed in a mixture of Copper and UPVC materials.
-There is a two piece suite within the WC comprising of WC and basin.
-There is a four piece suite within the Bathroom comprising of WC, basin, roll top bath tub and mixer shower in shower cubicle.
-There is a four piece suite within the En-Suite Bathroom comprising of WC, basin, panelled bath and mixer shower in shower cubicle.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Visible pipework is formed in a mixture of copper and UPVC materials.
+There is a three piece suite within the bathroom comprising WC, basin, panelled bath with mixer shower accessory and electric shower over.
+There is a three piece suite within the shower room comprising WC, basin and electric shower in shower cubicle.
+Hardin and the state of Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The heating is provided via an oil fired Warmflow boiler serving the central heating system via steel panelled radiators.
-The boiler is in the Utility Room and the oil tank is in the rear garden.
-The boiler also provides domestic hot water via a hot water cylinder located within the Master Bedroom Dressing Cupboard.
+The heating is provided by a gas fired boiler serving the central heating system via steel panelled radiators.
+The boiler is in the kitchen.
+The boiler also provides domestic hot water via a hot water cylinder located within the hallway cupboard

-Drainage Drainage covers etc. were not lifted.
+Drainage Covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is discharged to a private septic tank which is located in the nearby field.
-Fire, smoke and burglar alarms Visually inspected.
+Drainage is assumed to be connected to the main public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 Smoke detectors observed.

+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.